 8. Mini Joys provides approximately 40-50 group programs over a ten month period, taking a winter break from late December through February.
-A little over half of these are travel programs, and the rest are held here at the Mini Ranch.
+About 70% of these are travel programs, and the rest are held here at the Mini Ranch.
 Hundreds of young children, teens, families, and seniors in need receive programs every year.

-9. The five areas of programming are: (The first two make up the large majority of those served).
+9. The five areas of programming are: (The first three make up the large majority of those served).

 Special Needs Students